Golu Devata

 Golu Devata (Kumaoni: गोलज्यू) is a deity of the Kumaoni community of India.
+Also known as the god of justice (Hindi: न्याय के देवता).

 The Chitai Golu devta temple is the most notable temple dedicated to the deity and is about 4 km from the main gate of Binsar wildlife sanctuary & about 10 km from Almora.

 The other notable temple is located near Bhowali, next to the Sainik School, Ghorakhal.

 Golu Devata used to travel far distances on his horse to meet people of his kingdom, in a practice called Golu Darbar: Golu Devata would hear the problems of the people and help them in any way possible.
 He had a special place for people in his heart and was always ready to help them.
 Due to his complete dedication to people, he led a very simple life, following the principles of brahmacharya.

 Golu Devata still meets with his people in many villages.
 The practice of Golu darbar is still prevalent, where Golu Devata appears in front of people, listens to their problems, and helps people in every way possible.
 In present times, the most common form of Golu Devata Darbar is Jagar.

 Golu Devata always had a special place in his heart for his white horse, and it is believed that he still rides his white horse to travel around.

 He is worshipped as the god of justice and he serves it well.
 His mantra is the following: "Jai Nyay Devta Goljyu Tumar Jai ho.
 Sabuk lije dain haije" (Translation: 'Hail the God of justice: Goljyu!
 Blessings for everyone').!